ORBISAG/ORBIS.PCF.ColorfulOptionset/README.md

 ## Control Preview
 ![preview](./readmeContent/ColorfulOptionset.gif)
-On the left side you see two instanced of the control (the second is disabled).
+On the left side you see two instances of the control (the second is disabled).
 On the right side you can see the standard OptionSet control.

 ## Install

-1. Download the latest version of the solution from [releases](./releases).
+1. Download the latest version of the solution from [releases](/releases).
 2. Import the solution to your Dynamics365CE instance

 ## Registering the control